 At this casino, you are given the option to choose from several blackjack variants including two exotic games – Blackjack Switch and Free Bet Blackjack.
-Bets will typically start at a $25 across the main casino floor and offer 3 to 2 payouts.
+Bets will typically start at $25 across the main casino floor and offer 3 to 2 payouts.
 Alternatively, high limit blackjack features two decks and provides the standard double down option before and after splitting.
-Lowest house edge research found in this game is 0.25532%.
+The lowest house edge research found in this game is 0.25532%.

-Named after the ancient Egyptian city of Luxor, this 30-story hotel and casino situated on the Las Vegas Strip is one of the most recognizable locations in the city.
-Featuring a colossal pyramid which cost $375 million to build, along with a host of ancient Egyptian sculptures and the Luxor Sky Beam which can be seen shining for miles around, Luxor certainly doesn’t fail to capture the imagination.
+Named after the ancient Egyptian city of Luxor, this 30-story hotel and casino situated on the Las Vegas Strip are one of the most recognizable locations in the city.
+Featuring a colossal pyramid that cost $375 million to build, along with a host of ancient Egyptian sculptures and the Luxor Sky Beam which can be seen shining for miles around, Luxor certainly doesn’t fail to capture the imagination.

 In addition to this, Luxor is also known as an excellent location for fans of blackjack.
 With two versions of the game on offer – the double deck and the eight-deck version – you are able to choose whichever style of play you prefer the most.
-Typically, the best game on offer is the $25 double deck, with high limit games featuring six decks and $100 minimum wagers.
+Typically, the best game on offer is the $25 double-deck, with high limit games featuring six decks and $100 minimum wagers.
 Research showed that the lowest house edge stood at 0.45688%.

 Named after the iconic sword that was allegedly pulled from the stone by the legendary King Arthur, this casino is decorated with a medieval theme reminiscent of ancient, mythical England.
 In our opinion, this hotel-casino lacks much of the elegance and glamour demonstrated by the former casinos on this list, opting instead for a more tongue-in-cheek aesthetic that borders on kitsch.

 Having said that, according to the survey, what Excalibur lacks in glamour, it makes up for in gaming experience, especially for blackjack enthusiasts.
-Here players will find three quality options for blackjack games, including the $25 double deck game that allows for a double down before as well as after splitting.
+Here players will find three quality options for blackjack games, including the $25 double-deck game that allows for a double down before as well as after splitting.
 Blackjack Switch is also available with $10 minimums and six-deck offering a $15 minimum bet.
 The lowest house edge at this casino is 0.58000%.

-Finally, at number one on our list is the luxurious Aria Resort and Casino.
+Finally, number one on our list is the luxurious Aria Resort and Casino.
 Known for its beautiful architecture and design, Aria is well known around the world and is the only casino situated within the City Center Las Vegas complex.
 As well as hosting some of the best entertainment shows in the city, Aria also has gained a reputation as a mecca for blackjack players.

 By offering games for high rollers as well as mid-range players, Aria invites blackjack players of all levels to come inside and join the fun.
 While at this casino, you can take part in $100 tables that stand on all 17s or play six-deck blackjack with surrender and re-split aces rules.
-Typically, blackjack games here pay 6-5 odds, with $15 Blackjack Switch on offer.
+Typically, blackjack games here pay 6-5 odds, with a $15 Blackjack Switch on offer.
 The lowest house edge at Aria stands at 0.25532%.

 written x John Woods || John is a professional copywriter with seven years of experience creating gripping content for a wide variety of audiences.
 His work has been published on UC Today, No Jitter, Customer Contact Central, and InGenius.
 He’s a versatile writer who specializes in the fields of technology, cloud communications, as well as gambling and online casinos.
 In his spare time, he enjoys reading, watching football, playing guitar, and trying to learn Spanish.